linusvv/SNOWLAR/README.md

 3. For setting up the individual Olive components: [Olive Docs](https://www.olive-robotics.com/olive-docs)
 4. Create a Network Bridge connecting all the Olive components.
 For ease of use create a table with the respective part names, part IPs, and part macs.
 Make sure the ID is set to the same value for each part.
 6. Change the code accordingly by replacing part names in the respective nodes.

-Execute Code
+Execute Code:

-7. Open the project folder in a terminal.
+8. Open the project folder in a terminal.
 Source ROS with `source snowlar/install/setup.bash`
-8. Run the individual ROS2 nodes using `ros2 run <package_name> <node_name>`
+9. Run the individual ROS2 nodes using `ros2 run <package_name> <node_name>`
-9. List active topics `ros2 topic list`
+10. List active topics `ros2 topic list`
-10. Echo topics: `ros2 topic echo <topic_name>`
+11. Echo topics: `ros2 topic echo <topic_name>`
-11. Start the web interface by creating a hotspot.
+12. Start the web interface by creating a hotspot.
 Then connect from any other device to the hotspot and call the IP followed by the port (default: IP:8080).
 Alternatively, start it locally with `localhost:8080`

 ### Movement Concept: